anthonyvanbeek/my-strapi-project/README.md

 npm run frontend:dev
 ```

-The app starts on [http://localhost:3000](http://localhost:3000).
-Update API URLs in the frontend as you build out the integration.
+The app starts on [http://localhost:3000](http://localhost:3000) and pulls live content from Strapi using the values defined in `frontend/.env`.

 ## Deploying to Strapi Cloud